flexera-public/policy_templates/cost/azure/databricks/rightsize_compute/README.md

 If the lookback period is 30 days (default value), the estimated savings for a Delete is 100% the actual cost during that 30 day period for a Downsize is 50% the actual cost during that 30 day period.

-If the lookback period is { 30 days (1 month), we calculate what % of 30 days the lookback period is and then use that ratio to estimate the savings for a full month period (30 days).
-If the actual cost during a 15day lookback period was $100, the estimated savings calculation for a Delete is `(30/15) * $100`.
+If the lookback period is less than 30 days (1 month), we calculate what % of 30 days the lookback period is and then use that ratio to estimate the savings for a full month period (30 days).
+If the actual cost during a 15-day lookback period was $100, the estimated savings calculation for a Delete is `(30/15) * $100`.
 In this example, a Delete would estimate $200 Potential *Monthly* Savings and a Downsize would estimate $100 Potential *Monthly* Savings.

 The savings is displayed in the Estimated Monthly Savings column.
 The incident message detail includes the sum of each resource *Estimated Monthly Savings* as *Potential Monthly Savings*.